melanieharo22/cse15l-lab-reports/labreport-4.md

 ```
 vim ListExamples.java
 ```
-I then used **j** to scroll down to the line that needed to be changed and pressed **l** a few times until I reached the part of index1 I wanted to fix.
+I then used **/** and typed index to jump straight down to where it says index instead of having to scroll down to the line that needed to be changed.
+I then pressed **/ 1** so I was able to reach what I wanted to fix:nindex1 I wanted to fix.
 I then hit **x** to get rid of the character.
 I went back into insert mode and then replaced the 1 with a 2.
 I then went hit escape and typed :wq to save the file.
 This is what the code looked like after fixing the bug.
 ![Image](fixing-bug.jpg) <br />

 To run the tests now, you have to compile ListExamples and ListExamplesTests again.
 I hit the up arrow 5 times and hit enter SINCE THE